 Chatzittofis A, Constantinidou A, Artemiadis A, Michailidou K, Karanikola MNK

-(Nov 2021) The study aimed to assess the association between perceived organizational support (POS) and mental distress in health care workers during the COVID-19 pandemic.
-The role of POS in stress, depressive and trauma symptoms was investigated.
-This was an online cross-sectional study in 424 health care workers.
-Data were collected during the first wave of the pandemic, and included demographics, a 7-item questionnaire assessing POS, the "Patient Health Questionnaire" assessing depressive symptoms, the "Impact of Events Scale Revised," measuring PTSD symptoms and the "Perceived Stress Scale.”
-Self-perceived organizational support was significantly associated with workers’ self-assessed mental status during the pandemic.
+(Nov 2021) The study assessed the association between perceived organizational support and mental distress in health care workers during the COVID-19 pandemic.
+This was an online cross-sectional study in 424 health care workers, with data collected during the first wave of the pandemic.
+Researchers found that self-perceived organizational support was significantly associated with workers’ self-assessed mental status during the pandemic.
 Read more

 Understanding and mitigating moral injury in nurses doi:10.7748/ns.2021.e11703